Huang Wei-yi

-Huang Wei-yi (黃瑋儀, born 11 September 1985 in Yilan, Republic of China) is a Taiwanese football striker who currently plays for Tatung F.C.
-He comes from Atayal tribe.
+Huang Wei-yi (黃瑋儀, born 11 September 1985 in Yilan, Republic of China) is a Taiwanese footballer who plays as a striker for Tatung F.C. and the Taiwanese national team (known as "Chinese Taipei" for political reasons).
+He is a member of the Atayal tribe of indigenous Taiwanese peoples.

-In 2006 FIFA World Cup qualification games, he scored 3 goals, which were the only goals received by Chinese Taipei.
-In 2000, Huang started playing for the Ilan Youth soccer team, for which he capped 22 times and scored 10 goals.
+In 2000, Huang started playing for the Ilan Youth soccer team, where he appeared in 22 matches and scored 10 goals.
 On August 13, 2005, Huang was transferred to Tatung F.C. after his talents were noticed when playing for the Chinese Taipei National Football League.

+In 2006 FIFA World Cup qualification games, he scored 3 goals, which were the only goals scored by Chinese Taipei.